readthedocs/readthedocs.org/docs/alternate_domains.rst

 Every project has a subdomain that is available to serve it's documentation.
 If you go to <slug>.readthedocs.org, it should show you the latest version of documentation.
 A good example is http://pip.readthedocs.org

 .. note:: If you have an old project that has an underscore (_) in the name, it will use a subdomain with a hypen (-).
-          `RTFD 1035 <http://tools.ietf.org/html/rfc1035>`_ has more information on valid subdomains.
+          `RFC 1035 <http://tools.ietf.org/html/rfc1035>`_ has more information on valid subdomains.

 CNAME Support
 -------------